-You have no idea what to do in school holidays and those special Brother-Sister Days.
+You have no idea what to do in the school holidays and those special Brother-Sister Days.
 Yes, you can have playmates and cousins, but over a period of time, realisation strikes that it is always very special and different to have your “own” brother or sister.
-You don’t have anyone who is your age and who has same family.
+You don’t have anyone who is your age and who has the same family.

 5. Extroverted Introvert

 You grow up to be very friendly with outsiders – classmates, colleagues and you appear to be extrovert.
 Outings, parties, events – you will be the spice of them.
 Though, deep down in your heart, you are an introvert and find it difficult to open up to strangers.

 6. A special bond with animals